Accessibility Audit Services

 Why Request an Accessibility Audit?

-Whether you are proactively ensuring that your site or application is accessible to all or responding to a real or perceived legal action (e.g., a demand letter, litigation, Department of Justice inquiry, or other similar action), a thorough accessibility audit provides:
+Whether you are proactively ensuring that your site or application is accessible to all, working to meet a project requirement, or responding to a real or perceived legal action (e.g., a demand letter, litigation, Department of Justice inquiry, Office of Civil Rights complaint, or other similar action), a thoroughly testing your website for accessibility provides:

 - specific information on how your product measures against cited standards